Only primary admins and co-admins with the correct permissions can access this area of the Admin Console.

 - Open your Admin Console.

-- In the top of the window, click Custom Apps Manager.
+- In the top of the window, click Platform Apps Manager.

 - Click User Authentication Apps.
 Box displays information about these available apps, including their enablement states.